diegodaprile/personal_routines_and_methods/README.md

-# asset allocation methods and a small backtest application
+# Some generic Access and Excel VBA queries used; some Python method as well